Notice of Pre-AIA or AIA Status

 Claim 6 adds the additional limitation to claim 1:

-wherein the mapping is generated using planning annotated reinforcement learning (PaRL) recites mere instructions to apply a planning annotated reinforcement learning to generate a mapping, which does not integrate the exceptions into a practical application, and is not significantly more than any recited judicial exceptions, MPEP 2106.05(d) and 2106.05(f).
+wherein the mapping function is generated using planning annotated reinforcement learning (PaRL) recites mere instructions to apply a planning annotated reinforcement learning to generate a mapping, which does not integrate the exceptions into a practical application, and is not significantly more than any recited judicial exceptions, MPEP 2106.05(d) and 2106.05(f).

 Therefore, claim 6 is found to be ineligible subject matter under 35 U.S.C.
 101.